bkromhout/realm-recyclerview-lite/README.md

 * `void selectAll()`
 * `void clearSelections()`
 * `void notifySelectedItemsChanged()`
+* `void setSelectionChangeListener(SelectionChangeListener listener)`

+The `SelectionChangeListener` interface will allow an implementing class to be notified when the selection set of an adapter changes.

 Additionally, there are `void saveInstanceState(Bundle out)` and `void restoreInstanceState(Bundle in)` methods which will save and restore the currently selected positions.